dustinspecker/func-has-param/README.md

 ### language
 A string with the language of the file being inspected.
 Default option is `js` for JavaScript.
 Other possible options are `coffee` for CoffeeScript and `ts` for TypeScript.

+### regex
+Custom regex to use.
+Must include a group.

 ### type
 Only used when using language option with `ts` value.
 A string that's used to match the parameter type as well as the parameter name.